 Want to know what I did that eventually got me out of debt?
 (That was a rhetorical question.)
 I created a budget!
 Yes, a budget.
 And while it sounds so simple, it was simple, and it worked.

-Now, creating a budget and sticking to it are two different things, as like I mentioned before, sticking to a budget is the good habit you should form.
+Now, creating a budget and sticking to it are two different things, as like I mentioned before, sticking to a budget is a good habit you should form.

 Need help creating your own budget?
 Click here and read “How Literally Anyone Can Create A Budget.”